 Methods for measuring and reporting acoustic emissions from wind turbines and windfarms shall be equal to or exceed the minimum standards for precision described by the International Electrotechnical Commission (IEC) in its 61400 series - Standards and Technical Specifications - IEC 61400-11: Acoustic Noise Measurement Techniques.
-The Planning Director, in consultation with the Alameda County Environmental Health Services, shall establish criterion for noise samples and measurement parameters such as the duration of data collection, time of day, wind speed, atmospheric conditions and direction as set forth in the Wyle Research Report.
+The Planning Director, in consultation with the Alameda County Environmental Health Services, shall establish criterion for noise samples and measurement parameters such as the duration of data collection, time of day, wind speed, and atmospheric conditions.

 89. Electromagnetic Interference.
-If it has been demonstrated to the Planning Director that the turbine is causing disruptive electromagnetic interference, the Permittee shall promptly mitigate the disruptive interference, which may include discontinued operation of one or more turbine.
+If it has been demonstrated to the Planning Director that the turbine is causing disruptive electromagnetic interference, the Permittee shall promptly mitigate the disruptive interference, which may include discontinued operation of one or more turbines.